Agaricus bisporus (J.E. Lange) Imbach

 This species is accepted

-This species is found in South America and Mexico.
-It is used as an antioxidant and for environmental monitoring.
+This species is found in Europe, India, South America, North America, Australasia and Asia-Temperate.
+It is used as an antioxidant and for food.

 - Use Medicines Antioxidant